 4.1 It may be necessary for NZMS to provide personal information to its suppliers for warranty purposes which may include the provision of information to persons or entities outside New Zealand.
 In such cases the provisions of clause 4.2 will apply.

 4.2 Prior to disclosing personal information to an overseas recipient NZMS will generally either seek your consent or use reasonable endeavours to ensure that the recipient entity is bound by restrictions on the use of personal information that are adequate for the protection of such information.
-In addition wherever reasonable and practicable NZMS will either limit the personal information disclosed to that which is absolutely necessary or will undertake to de-identify the information prior to its disclosure.
+In addition, wherever reasonable and practicable NZMS will either limit the personal information disclosed to that which is absolutely necessary or will undertake to de-identify the information prior to its disclosure.
+As part of our terms of engagement with you, you and your relatives, next of kin and other relevant persons acknowledge and accept that from time to time, information may be disclosed to a foreign person or entity, and such entities may not be required to protect the information in the way that provides comparable safeguards to the Act, and you expressly acknowledge this possibility and nevertheless authorise us to disclose personal information to such foreign persons or entities as necessary.

 5. Direct Marketing